-We’ve always shared marketing tips on the Advertising Institute.
-In this blog, we’re veering off our typical route on paid ads and are going to discuss web design and Search Engine Optimization (SEO).
+We’ve always shared marketing tips on the Advertising Institute blog.
+In this article, we’re veering off our typical route on paid ads and are going to discuss web design and Search Engine Optimization (SEO).

 Why?
 Well, your website is your sales person working 24/7 for your brand.
 Having a well-structured website optimized for performance helps with organic traffic (which ties in closely with your advertising efforts)!

 Google favors websites that are optimized for search, aka SEO-friendly websites, especially those that offer a positive experience for all users.
 Such sites are ranked higher, which means more organic traffic for them over time.
 And, more traffic means more leads and more sales.
 Definitely a dream come true for digital marketers!